-Kisspeptin is produced from the hypothalamus and causes a chain reaction which leads to production of neurotransmitters from the pituitary gland.
-The details of exactly how this happens are currently unknown, but might be linked to the changes in energy intake and use that occurs around adolescence (possibly via leptin and/or insulin).
-The neurotransmitter signals lead to the release of other hormones (luteinising hormone and follicle stimulating hormone) into the blood.
-These act on testes and ovaries to produce the sex hormones testosterone and oestradiol which cause the physical and emotional changes that are well recognised during puberty.
+Kisspeptin is produced from the hypothalamus and causes a cascade of cell-cell communication, ultimately leading to the production of the hormones, luteinising hormone and follicle stimulating hormone from the pituitary gland, which are released into the blood.
+These hormones act on testes and ovaries to produce the sex steroids testosterone and oestradiol, which cause the physical and emotional changes that are well characterised during puberty.

 Kisspeptin has a non-hormonal role too and was originally named metastin after its ability to prevent the spread of cancer (metastasis).

-When kisspeptin cannot act properly on its target cells in the body, it causes infertility in humans.
-A clinical trial has shown that giving kisspeptin to women with infertility and women who do not menstruate (a condition known as amenorrhoea) can restore the hormone levels in these conditions; however, further research is needed to determine whether this approach will be a useful new treatment for women with infertility.
+When kisspeptin cannot act properly on its target cells in the body, it causes infertility.
+A clinical trial has shown that giving kisspeptin to women with infertility and women who do not menstruate (a condition known as amenorrhoea) can restore the hormone levels in these conditions.
+Furthermore, a clinical trial has recently shown that a single injection of kisspeptin can trigger ovulation (release of eggs), and these eggs can be artificially fertilised, be placed back inside the womb (in vitro fertilisation), and result in successful pregnancy.
+Further studies are needed to determine whether kisspeptin will offer improvements in fertility therapy over existing treatments for couples with infertility.

-Recent evidence now suggests kisspeptin might play other roles in the body since it is also present outside the brain, eg, in the placenta and the cardiovascular system.
-For example, levels of kisspeptin in the blood go up massively (7,000 times!) during pregnancy although the reason why is not yet understood.
-Intriguingly, a few studies have shown that women who have less kisspeptin in the bloodstream early on in pregnancy may later develop pre-eclampsia, a condition which has serious consequences for both the mother (high blood pressure) and baby (growth restriction).
-It has been suggested by some that measuring kisspeptin during early pregnancy may be a useful screening tool to detect this condition earlier and hopefully lead to improved care.
+Recent evidence now suggests kisspeptin might play other roles in the body since it is also present outside the brain, e.g. in the placenta and the cardiovascular system.
+For example, levels of kisspeptin in the blood go up massively (7,000 times!) during pregnancy, although the reason why is not yet understood.
+Intriguingly, a few studies have shown that women who have less kisspeptin in the bloodstream early on in pregnancy may later develop serious complications such as miscarriage or pre-eclampsia (high blood pressure in the mother, which may cause growth restriction in the unborn baby).
+It has been suggested by some that measuring kisspeptin during early pregnancy may be a useful screening tool to detect pregnancy complications earlier and hopefully lead to improved care.
 More research is now needed to determine if this is the case.